Samsung bets on Europe 5G orders to grow network equipment business

 Verizon has adopted this technology for 5G RAN, while in South Korea, all operators’ 5G core networks are virtualised, Samsung said, with the country’s very heavy use of online services like e-commerce and food delivery compared to population size serving as a benchmark.

-Samsung's goal is to become top-three in the network equipment business, Kim said, from seventh now in the total telecom equipment marketaccording to Dell'Oro.
-However, Kim did not give a timeframe, citing the industry's long incubation time.
+Samsung’s goal is to become top-three in the network equipment business from seventh now, Kim said, but did not give a timeframe, citing the industry’s long incubation time.

 Our Standards: The Thomson Reuters Trust Principles.